He is Risen!

 The “parade” consists of the participants showing off their Easter headwear.
 There’s great room for flexibility and creativity here.
 Homemade hats can be simple, floral decorated pieces or wildly extravagant pieces that compliment a themed outfit.

-You can charge a small fee to enter the parade, set up a donation box, or do both in order to raise funds.
+You can charge a small fee to enter the parade, set up a donation box, or do both to raise funds.

 Have a Pie-in-the-Face Fundraiser